 GlobeMed at Middlebury College (GlobeMed) – The mission of GlobeMed is to connect the assets of a student-led network to grassroots health organizations working in communities around the world.

 Middlebury First Responders (MFR) – We are an on campus community of EMTs who will act as first responders for on campus calls.
 MFR will hold monthly meetings or trainings in order to benefit a community of like minded individuals on campus.
 Trainings will provide opportunities for EMTs.

-The Pre-Medical Society is a an organization to provide support for pre-medical students at Middlebury College.
+The Pre-Health Society is a an organization to provide support for pre-health students at Middlebury College.
 We lead class advising sessions and provide information about internship and volunteer opportunities.